 Azure Backup installs the AzureBackupWindowsWorkload extension on the VM.
 No agent is installed on a SQL database.

 Azure Backup creates the service account NT Service\AzureWLBackupPluginSvc on the VM.

 - All backup and restore operations use the service account.

 - NT Service\AzureWLBackupPluginSvc requires SQL sysadmin permissions.
 All SQL Server VMs created in the Marketplace come with the SqlIaaSExtension installed.
 The AzureBackupWindowsWorkload extension uses the SQLIaaSExtension to automatically get the required permissions.

-If you didn't create the VM from the Marketplace, the VM won't have the SqlIaaSExtension installed, and the discovery operation fails with the error message UserErrorSQLNoSysAdminMembership.
-To fix this issue, follow the instructions.
+If you didn't create the VM from the Marketplace or if you are on SQL 2008 and 2008 R2, the VM may not have the SqlIaaSExtension installed, and the discovery operation fails with the error message UserErrorSQLNoSysAdminMembership.
+To fix this issue, follow the instructions under Set VM permissions.

 In Backup Goal > Step 2: Configure Backup, select Configure Backup.

-In Select items to backup, you see all the registered availability groups and standalone SQL Server instances.
-Select the arrow to the left of a row to expand the list of all the unprotected databases in that instance or Always On availability group.
+In the Select items to backup screen, select the arrow to the left of a row to expand the list of all the unprotected databases in that instance or Always On availability group.